cartologic/fgdb2postgis/README.rst

 .. note::

   * This tool requires to have GDAL/OGR libraries and ArcGIS 10.3 or later installed.
   * ESRI Python packages usually under C:\Python27\ArcGIS10.* might not have pip included make sure to

-    * install pip if not already installed
+    * Install pip if not already installed
-    * setup ESRI python and GDAL/OGR in the windows path
+    * Setup ESRI python and GDAL/OGR in windows path environment variable

 Usage
 -----